 I made it through the trip but knew it was time to pull the front differential out.
 If you’re like me and have a winch on your UTV, the job takes twice as long because you have to remove your winch and mount assembly.

 When I pulled the differential out and took it apart, there were pieces of plastic and roller bearings everywhere.
 But the big problem was that a couple of roller bearings had lodged into the case and had broken the roller bearings apart enough to dig deep into the aluminum case and cause the output shaft to seize up.
 See pictures of differential parts.

 After several hours of removing the lodged rollers and getting everything apart, I was able to save the differential case and buy a whole bunch of parts to repair it.

 I read all the time about people talking on social media about this problem, and other people telling them to just drive it until it explodes.
-I guess this is good advice to the person who has a lot more money than me and does not care if his UTV breaks down out on the trail somewhere.
+I guess this is good advice to the person who has a lot more money than most of us and does not care if his UTV breaks down out on the trail somewhere.

-We can reference this to the dentist – If you wait long enough before getting something fixed, it will probably cost you a whole bunch more money and a lot of grief.
+We can reference this to the dentist – If you wait long enough before getting something fixed, it will probably cost you a whole bunch more money and a lot more grief.

 Take care of this problem soon after you are aware of it.
 If you can, borrow your friend’s Polaris just to see if your noise and vibration is a problem or not.
 This makes it an easy yes or no.

 Looking for the vibration and noise, I would start at rebuilding the front differential before replacing the drivelines and carrier bearings unless you notice a particular problem with them.

 After you get into the front differential assembly and check all pieces and bearings for noise and wear, repair and replace bearings and seals.
 Then reinstall the front differential and go for a ride.
 If, at this time, you still feel a vibration that you want to solve, then take out your driveline and either get it balanced at your local shop or buy a quality one through many UTV parts companies out there.